Coexistence of Scale-Invariant States in Incompressible Elastomers

+The solutions of this equation with $\partial p/\partial T\ne 0$ describe creases with different opening angles and boundary conditions on the free surface.
+Because of the diverging pressure the only solution which satisfies the boundary conditions \eqref{eq:BCs} closes to self-contact.
+This solution is given by the functions $s=T-\frac{1}{2}\log 2$, $\phi=2 \Theta$, $p=\frac{3}{2}T$ \cite{Silling}.
+The crease is scale invariant in the same sense as the cavity.
+Because the contact pressure becomes positive (tensile) at some value of $T$, the crease must eventually convert to an affine deformation for large $T$.

-Practically, we find the domain wall solution by solving Eqs. (\ref{eq:xformed-1}-\ref{eq:BCs}) numerically using finite element and continuation methods as in Ref. \cite{Hohlfeld-Mahadevan}.
-We impose the creased and affine deformations as boundary conditions on opposite ends of a long strip in the $T-\Theta$ plane.
-The two imposed deformations can have a relative shift in the $x^2$ direction.
-The value of this shift, which is the depth of the crease within the sulcus, is fixed (relative to the size of the sulcus) by requiring that the integral of the traction in the $x^2$ direction vanishes on either constrained surface.
-We find coexistence between the crease and an affine deformation at the critical compression of $1-\lambda^*\approx 0.35$, which is similar to what has been reported elsewhere \cite{Hohlfeld-Mahadevan, Suo1}.
+I obtained the domain wall solution that interpolates between the crease and the affine deformations numerically using finite element and continuation methods as in Ref. \cite{Hohlfeld-Mahadevan}.
+I imposed these two deformations as boundary conditions on opposite ends of a long strip in the $T-\Theta$ plane and fixed a relative shift in $x^2$ to eliminate normal forces on these ends.
+Coexistence between the crease and an affine deformation occurs for the compression $1-\lambda^*\approx 0.35$ (see Fig. \ref{fig:fig1}), which is similar to what has been reported elsewhere \cite{Thesis,Hohlfeld-Mahadevan, Suo1}.
+Mapping back to Cartesian coordinates, this domain wall becomes the sulcus.